 Because I want to be able to remove these at any time and take them with me to another place, I attached them to the charging station cabinet with Velcro.

 Once the chargers were in place, I punched holes through the 6 mm MDF for the cables to pass through.

-A splitter was placed in the rear part of the battery charging station, to which I could connect all chargers.
+In the rear part of the battery charging station, I have placed a splitter, to which I could connect all chargers.

 This splitter has 5 sockets and 4 USB ports to which I can connect chargers.

 To be able to charge batteries that have a charger that goes directly in a plug, I made a hole in the back of the front part.

 Now the splitter can go through this hole and one plug is available in the front part of the cabinet.

 This way, I don’t need to open the charging station cabinet completely.
 Another advantage is that now I can also see this kind of chargers through the plexiglass.